Alexey-Kuznetsov-math/Riemann_zeta-and-Gamma/README.md

 # Riemann_zeta-and-Gamma
-Fortran, MATLAB and Python code for computing the Riemann zeta and log Gamma functions.
+Fortran, MATLAB, and Python code for computing the Riemann zeta and log Gamma functions for complex values of the variable.

 **********************************************************************************************************************